emmajanedrews/base-template/_posts/2018-02-26-10-terms-that-all-homebuyers-should-know.md

 **3. Pre-qualification.**This is the process where a lender verifies your ability to obtain financing for a home.
 To become pre-qualified, you will provide the lender with a number of documents.

-**4. Conventional loan.**This type of loan typically carries a 30-year mortgage.
+**4. Conventional loan.** This type of loan typically carries a 30-year mortgage.
 To qualify for a conventional loan, you need a minimum credit score of 650.
 Also, the average down payment for a conventional loan is 5%.

 **5. FHA loan**.
 This loan product is great for anyone who has had credit problems.
 It allows you to put just 3.5% down, but you will have to carry mortgage insurance on the loan.
 However, you can take this insurance off at a later time.

 {% include pullquote.html %}

-**6. Appraisal.** This is the process wherein a 3rd-party company examines your home’s value compared to other similar properties in the vicinity.
-Factors such as a home’s condition, style, lot-size, and more are all taken into consideration.
+**6. Appraisal.** This is the process wherein a third-party company examines your home’s value compared to other similar properties in the vicinity.
+Factors such as a home’s condition, style, lot size, and more are all taken into consideration.

 **7. Mortgage insurance.** This is insurance designed to protect the bank.
 To avoid paying it, you will need to put at least 20% down.
 There are ways around this, though, and plenty of programs allow you to forgo this cost.